 Imagine it.
 A pilot is on an approach to a runway on a snowy February day.
 It’s a mild snowstorm but contamination is accumulating on the runway.
 How much?
 What is its impact on the pilot’s ability to brake and safely stop on the runway?
 How should the pilot prepare?

-Traditionally, the incoming pilot is given a PIREP from the previous landing aircraft after it’s transmitted to the tower.
+Traditionally, the incoming pilot is given a subjective Pilot Braking Action Report (PBAR) from the pilot who just landed.
 “Braking is medium at touchdown, poor at turnoff.”
 These are the best pilots in the world, specialists at the top of their craft.
 So this advance perspective is helpful.
-Unfortunately, however, these pilots are not provided with standardized training to help make those assessments.
-One pilot’s subjective PIREP may differ from another’s.
+Unfortunately, these pilots are not provided with training to standardize those assessments.
+One pilot’s subjective PBAR may differ from another’s.

 Airside and Landside – both teams are seeing improvements in how surfaces are managed to serve the needs of the airport.